 Before we define web application monitoring, let’s start with the basics and define what a web application is: A web application is a computer program that utilizes web browsers and web technology to perform tasks over the internet.

 Often web apps are customer- or employee-facing applications and are mission-critical or revenue-driving.
-These applications can be online shopping carts, hotel web sites, laboratory analysis systems, or even the website of France’s most popular television channel.
+These applications can be online shopping carts, hotel web sites, laboratory analysis systems, or even container shipping portals.
 They can be virtually any type of application from virtually any type of industry.
 And they can be developed in-house or delivered as a 3rd party SaaS app.

 But like any other application, web apps can experience performance issues too.
-According to Enterprise Management Associates, 89% of executives say that application performance negatively impacts their business1 and 54% of IT app managers say troubleshooting application performance problems take too long.2 Web application monitoring can mitigate these problems.
+According to analysts, 90% of executives say that application performance negatively impacts their business and more than half of IT app managers say troubleshooting application performance problems take far too long.
+Web application monitoring can mitigate these problems.

 Web application monitoring provides IT with the capability to detect and diagnose web application performance issues proactively.

 Web application monitoring allows IT Operations to pinpoint mission-critical web application problems quickly and resolve them before end users even notice.